-The bio garden is carefully tendered by a gardener and its reported that the vegetables and meals prepared are from the kitchen gardens.
+The bio garden is carefully tendered by a gardener and it’s reported that the vegetables and meals prepared are from the kitchen gardens.

 Breakfast comprised of orange juice, Msemen pancakes which are made from semolina flour and served square, honey, jams, olive oil, cake and mint tea.
 The first night we stayed at the lodge there were a large number of other people staying and breakfast was really jovial and provided on a serve yourself basis.
-On the second day we were one of only two families staying and the breakfast was served to our table.
+On the second day, we were one of only two families staying and breakfast was served to our table.

 There’s a range of wildlife that live on the premises including doves, peacocks, peahens, guinea fowl, chickens, a turkey, rabbits and a donkey.